 - The variety of ski terrain to suit all abilities.
 Everything from the ‘ski tranquille’ pistes in the Bellvarde and Solaise areas to incredibly challenging runs like Le Face and Le Sache.

 So are you convinced to visit this incredible ski area?
-Start booking your trip with Skiworld today and visit our Espace Killy promotion where you can save up to 50% on your lift pass.
-Remember you can take advantage of this deal by booking chalets or apartments.
+Start booking your trip with Skiworld today and explore all the chalets available this festive period and beyond.